 DSCR loans offer unique advantages but come with specific considerations.

 From an expert investor’s vantage point, DSCR loans are game-changers for rapid portfolio expansion.
-By focusing on each property’s cash flow rather than the borrower’s personal DTI ratio, DSCR loans unlock a range of opportunities.
-That said, you should be aware that (for more insights, see this National Association of Realtors resource):
+By focusing on each property’s cash flow rather than the borrower’s personal DTI ratio, DSCR loan requirements unlock a range of opportunities.
+That said, you should be aware that (for more insights, see this National Association of Realtors resource and our guide on mixed-use property financing):

 - Interest rates might run slightly higher than traditional mortgages, compensating lenders for the added risk.